If you are looking for an affordable place to spend an excellent time, check this list of the cheapest countries to retire in Europe.

 Portugal is perhaps the most obvious choice when anyone thinks about retiring in Europe, as its sunny, it has a beautiful nature, friendly people and cities and villages for all tastes.
 Even if its not in nominal terms one of the cheapest countries to retire in Europe, it has a good financial advantage.

-Despite the cost of living in Spain being not the really cheap, Spain gets to have a place on this list because since the real estate bubble burst in 2008-2009, there are literally thousands of empty flats, houses and even airports spread out through Spain.
-This makes it quite easy to find an affordable estate to retire almost everywhere in Spain except places like Barcelona and Madrid.
+Despite the cost of living in Spain being not the really cheap, Spain gets to have a place on this list.
+Since the real estate bubble burst in 2008-2009, there are literally thousands of empty flats, houses and even airports spread out through Spain.
+This makes it quite easy to find an affordable estate to retire almost everywhere in Spain.
+There are some exceptions though, like Barcelona and Madrid.

 Cons: Summers can be annoyingly hot, cost of living is quite elevated on items like transport and food.